 Originally from Seattle, WA, Bryan has been in the D.C. area (and part of the Middle C family) since 2011.
 He has played saxophone since he was 9 years old; Bryan has a Bachelors in Music from Pacific Lutheran University in Tacoma, WA, and a Masters in Jazz Studies from the University of Nebraska-Lincoln in Lincoln, NE.
 Aside from helping customers at Middle C, you can find Bryan playing with various jazz, rock, and funk groups in the D.C. area, frequenting local jam sessions, and generally doing whatever he can to improve as a musician.
 He has performed at many national and international jazz festivals, as well as at concerts in Italy, Germany, and Shanghai and Beijing, China.

 Jai James, Lesson Manager

 Jai is a young vocalist and violinist raised all around the Mid-Atlantic.
-A recent graduate from DC's School Without Walls, Jai is applying her expanse of musical knowledge as lessons manager here at the store.
+A recent graduate from DC's School Without Walls, she first joined the Middle C family as an intern.
+Jai quickly proved herself an extremely capable and motivated employee and is currently applying her musical knowledge and scheduling acumen as lessons manager here at the store.

 Maxfield Wollam-Fisher, Print Manager